A3-M1/taquin/README.md

 For the game, the picture is coming from a [website](https://picsum.photos/300/300) that generates random pictures, your gallery or your phone (you can choose where come from your pic on the setting of the app).

-To play the taquin, you can click on one of the square or slide with your finger on Taquin to move the square.
+To play the taquin, you can click on one of the square or slide with your finger on Taquin to shufffle the square firstly and after to move the square.

  If you click on the setting button &#9881; on the left bottom of the taquin, you can see a pop-up with different settings for the game :
  - Slider size of the taquin : change the size from 2 to 10